The correlation between sleeping and muscle growth

-So you spend hours in the gym, pushing heavy ass weight, you eat super clean, while focusing on your diet and making sure to get in all your protein and aminos but the gains don’t seem to be coming the way you want them to.
+So you spend hours in the gym, pushing heavy weight, doing your cardio, you eat super clean, while focusing on your diet and making sure to get in all your protein and aminos but the gains don’t seem to be coming the way you want them to.
 Could the lack of muscle growth be a sleep related problem?

 The answer could be as simple as getting enough shut eye.
 As when you exercise, tiny tears develop in your muscle fibers but muscle repair only occurs when the body is going through a proper rest and recovery phase, which involves getting the proper amount of sleep, and if you aren’t getting an adequate amount of sleep, your body cannot repair the muscle fibers as insufficient sleep is disruptive.

 One Chinese study concluded that ‘there was a positive association between sleep quality and muscle strength.
 And men with shorter sleep duration(s), of (6 hours), had poorer muscle strength than that of men who slept for 7-8 hours’ and over’.